-Stanbic-IBTC Bank was fined N120 million by the Abuja-based Competition and Consumer Protection Tribunal (CCPT) for failing to fulfil a customer’s transfer request.
+The Abuja-based Competition and Consumer Protection Tribunal (CCPT) fined Stanbic-IBTC Bank N120 million for failing to fulfil a customer’s transfer request.

-Dr Demola Sogunle, the bank’s manager, was given the mandate to deposit the fine into the tribunal’s remita account.
+Dr Demola Sogunle, the bank’s manager, was mandated to deposit the fine into the tribunal’s remita account.

-The tribunal found the bank guilty of violating the rules governing banking operations and transactions on Thursday, two to one in a divided verdict.
+On Thursday, the tribunal found the bank guilty of violating the rules governing banking operations and transactions, two to one, in a divided verdict.

-Stanbic-IBTC Bank was found guilty of violating Sections 5(2)(8) and (9) of the Central Bank of Nigeria Regulation on Instant Interbank Electronic Transfers and Section 130(1)(a) of the FCCP Act, 2018 by the CCPT.
+The CCPT found Stanbic-IBTC Bank guilty of violating Sections 5(2)(8) and (9) of the Central Bank of Nigeria Regulation on Instant Interbank Electronic Transfers and Section 130(1)(a) of the FCCP Act, 2018.

-The tribunal stated that the penalty was imposed because Stanbic-IBTC did not follow Sections 154 and 155 of the FCCP Act of 2018’s mandated 10-minute or, at the most, one-hour deadline for reversing failed transactions.
+The tribunal stated that the penalty was imposed because Stanbic-IBTC did not follow Sections 154 and 155 of the FCCP Act of 2018, which mandates a 10-minute or, at most, one-hour deadline for reversing failed transactions.

-The CCPT also directed the bank to pay the claimant, Mr Clement Osuya, the sum of N1 million as the cost of filing the suit, according to the lead judgement handed down by Hon.
+The CCPT also directed the bank to pay Mr Clement Osuya, the claimant, N1 million for the cost of filing the suit, according to the lead judgement handed down by Hon.
 Sola Salako-Ajulo.

 “The tribunal holds that, in as much as the defendant (Stanbic-IBTC) failed to comply with the two instructions of the claimant to transfer the sums of N500,000 to another account in Access Bank, as no transfer took place at both times, defines that the defendant breached the banker-customer contractual relationship between the two parties,” Ajulo said.

-However, the tribunal declined to grant Osuya the sum of N5 million in compensation since he was unable to demonstrate any harm he had endured as a result of the bank’s subpar service delivery.
+However, the tribunal declined to award Osuya N5 million in compensation because he could not demonstrate any harm he had endured due to the bank’s subpar service delivery.

 While the presiding judge, Hon.
 Chuma Mbonu, dissented and delivered a minority verdict, another tribunal member, Hon.
 Ibrahim Yakubu, agreed with Salako-Ajulo’s decision.